seo-rii/electron-acrylic-window/README.md

 Simply add vibrancy effect to Electron application on Windows.

 Works only on Windows 10.
+If os is not Windows 10, it will call original function.

 Inspired from ```electron-vibrancy```.

 ## Download

+You should install Visual studio or Visual C++ build tools before install this.

 ```shell script
 npm i electron-acrylic-window --save